 3.3.1 DPPH Free Radical Scavenging Activity

-The solvent extracts of black jamun flesh and seed (fruit) exhibited significant DPPH activity, as shown in Table 3.
+The solvent extracts of black jamun flesh and seeds (fruit) exhibited significant DPPH activity (Table 3).
 The ethanolic extracts of black jamun flesh and seed (fruit) showed that the at IC50 25µg/ml, 50µg/ml, 75µg/ml and 100µg/ml the seed had the higher activity than the flesh as compared to the standard; Ascorbic Acid as shown in Table 3a.
-The findings indicate that the extract of black jamun exhibits inhibitory activity against the DPPH radical.
-The extracts of black jamun (flesh and seed) demonstrated notable antioxidant activities when evaluated using DPPH, a stable free radical.
-The interaction of DPPH with a free radical quenching substance involves the attraction of one electron, resulting in a decrease in absorption, which can be quantified through the measurement of discoloration (Silva et al. 2005).
+These findings indicate that the extract of black jamun exhibits inhibitory activity against the DPPH radical.
+The extracts of black jamun (flesh and seed) demonstrated notable antioxidant activity when evaluated using DPPH, a stable free radical.
+The interaction of DPPH with a free radical quenching substance involves the attraction of one electron, resulting in a decrease in absorption, which can be quantified by measuring discoloration (Silva et al. 2005).
 The presence of an antioxidant, potentially in the radical form of DPPH extract, significantly contributes to antioxidant activity (Bhuiyan et al. 2009).
-The various extracts of black jamun demonstrated significant activities in the DPPH assay.
+The various extracts of black jamun demonstrated significant activity in the DPPH assay.

 3.3.2 Reducing Power

-Table 3b illustrates the reducing power of the extracts of black jamun flesh and seed (fruit).The concentrations evaluated ranged from 25 to 100 µg/mL in comparison to Ascorbic Acid.
-The reducing power exhibited a highly significant difference when compared to the standard.
-The seed of black jamun demonstrated a notable dose-dependent inhibition of reducing power movement compare to the flesh.
-The evaluation of the antioxidant activity of a specific extract or molecule can be conducted through the assessment of its reducing capacity (López-Alarcón and Denicola, 2013).
+Table 3b illustrates the reducing power of the extracts of black jamun flesh and seed (fruit).The concentrations evaluated ranged from 25 to 100 µg/mL, compared to Ascorbic Acid.
+The reducing power exhibited a highly significant difference compared to the standard.
+The seeds of black jamun demonstrated a notable dose-dependent inhibition of reducing power movement compared to the flesh.
+The antioxidant activity of a specific extract or molecule can be evaluated by assessing its reducing capacity (López-Alarcón & Denicola, 2013).
 The disruption of the free radical chain through the donation of a hydrogen atom is a characteristic property of the compound that facilitates the induction of reducing power (Ou et al. 2002).
-The absorbance of black jamun exhibited a clear increase as a result of the formation of the Fe2+-TPTZ complex with elevated concentrations.
-This indicates that they are providing electrons to free radicals.
-The results indicate that the reducing power of the fruit extract surpassed that of the standard ascorbic acid.
-The study demonstrated that the reducing power of black jamun was enhanced with higher concentrations.
+The absorbance of black jamun exhibited a clear increase as a result of the formation of the Fe2+-TPTZ complex at elevated concentrations.
+This indicates that they provide electrons to free radicals.
+The results indicated that the reducing power of the fruit extract surpassed that of standard ascorbic acid.
+This study demonstrated that the reducing power of black jamun was enhanced at higher concentrations.

 3.3.3 Nitric Oxide Scavenging

-The scavenging of nitric oxide exhibited a dose-dependent increase with black jamun flesh and seed (fruit).
+The scavenging of nitric oxide exhibited a dose-dependent increase in black jamun flesh and seeds (fruit).
 The ethanolic extract demonstrated moderate nitric oxide scavenging activity.
-Nitric oxide (NO), a significant reactive radical, is generated in living systems due to various stresses and can have detrimental effects, leading to numerous undesirable outcomes.
-In the current study, the extracts of black jamun seed were found to significantly mitigate this radical in comparison to the flesh.
+Nitric oxide (NO), a significant reactive radical, is generated in living systems owing to various stresses and can have detrimental effects, leading to numerous undesirable outcomes.
+In the current study, extracts of black jamun seeds were found to significantly mitigate this radical in comparison to the flesh.
 Saha et al. highlighted antioxidant and nitric oxide inhibitory activities in various medicinal plants cultivated in Nigeria.
-This study confirms the notable scavenging of nitric oxide by the extracts of black jamun.
+This study confirmed the notable scavenging of nitric oxide by black jamun extracts.

 3.4 Pytochemoicals